More protests loom in Venezuela as opposition disputes election results

 A local monitoring group, the Venezuelan Conflict Observatory, said it had registered 187 protests in 20 states by Monday evening with “numerous acts of repression and violence” carried out by paramilitary groups and security forces.

-The government called the protesters violent agitators.
+His government has also called the protesters violent agitators.
 “We’ve seen this movie before,” Maduro said from the presidential palace, pledging that security forces would keep the peace.

 “We have been following all of the acts of violence promoted by the extreme right,” said the Venezuelan leader, who first came to power in 2013 after the death of his mentor and predecessor Hugo Chavez.

-His campaign manager Jorge Rodriguez also called for “large marches starting this Tuesday to celebrate the victory”.
+Maduro’s campaign manager Jorge Rodriguez also called for “large marches starting this Tuesday to celebrate the victory”.

-The results have spurred divided reactions from foreign governments, with the United States, European Union and several Latin American countries calling for a “transparent” process while Venezuela’s allies including China, Russia and Cuba congratulated Maduro.
+Yet the results have spurred divided reactions from foreign governments, with the United States, European Union and several Latin American countries calling for a “transparent” process while Venezuela’s allies including China, Russia and Cuba congratulated Maduro.

 Kremlin spokesman Dmitry Peskov said on Tuesday that the Venezuelan opposition must accept defeat and warned against external interference.